LilisProtoLab/LPL_yearly_report_2022/README.md

 By typesetting the report in LaTeX, we will have a unified and easy to replicate design for the future.
 The overall design is inspired by the yearly reports of the [Institute of Making](https://www.instituteofmaking.org.uk/about), London.

-## Updating this file for future reports
+## Updating this project for future reports

 This LaTeX project is compatible with overleaf.com.
 Simply download it as a zip file and import it in Overleaf.